 Treatment, including counseling, medication, and learning coping skills, can help individuals suffering from social anxiety disorder be successful at completing regular, everyday tasks.

 BuzzFeed also posted an article in 2015 titled, “25 things every college student should know about dealing with social anxiety“.
 Slowly, but surely, society is normalizing and accepting anxiety.

 LearnPsychology has also created a student guide to surviving stress and anxiety in college and beyond.

 Social Anxiety Association has also identified Cognitive Behavioral Therapy as the preferred theory for working with individuals with SAD.
 Talk to your health services center to find a counselor on campus or in the area to work with.

 teenmentalhealth.org provides a list of tips for supporting a friend or loved one who has been diagnosed with social anxiety disorder.

 SAD can interfere with daily routines, work, social life, school, friendships, and also romantic relationships.
 Remember, it’s not their fault–continual support is what they need.

 According to ULifeline, suicide is the second leading cause of death among college students.
 In addition, in almost all of these cases, the person was suffering from a mental illness or disorder.

-Suicide Helpline states that, people turn to suicide when the emotional pain overwhelms their coping resources.
+Suicide Helpline states that people turn to suicide when their emotional pain overwhelms their coping resources.
 Suicide is felt most often when people are in the depths of depression…

 The JED Foundation has compiled a list of resources available to students.